Harris scores 20, Nuggets rally in 4th and beat Jazz 103-88

+DENVER (AP) - Mason Plumlee watched as his 3-pointer swished through the net, and the big man started to shimmy down the court as the Denver bench erupted in celebration.

+No one expected Plumlee to drain one from beyond the arc, but the Nuggets are doing a lot of things nobody expected this season.

-DENVER (AP) - Gary Harris scored 20 points and Malik Beasley and Mason Plumlee hit key 3-pointers in a fourth-quarter flurry, leading the Denver Nuggets to a 103-88 victory over the Utah Jazz on Saturday night.
+Gary Harris scored 20 points and Malik Beasley and Plumlee hit key 3-pointers in a fourth-quarter flurry, leading Denver to a 103-88 victory over the Utah Jazz on Saturday night.

+The Nuggets outscored the Jazz 35-15 in the fourth thanks to a gritty defense and Plumlee's first 3-pointer.
+He had only taken 18 shots from beyond the arc in his five-year career, including one this season.
+But this time, he drained one in front of his own bench during an 18-0 run.

+"It was the end of the shot clock and we had to get it up so I took it," Plumlee said.
+"It's funny how it started a run.
+They took a timeout so I could have more time to have fun."

 Jae Crowder scored 21 points off the bench for Utah, which has lost three straight.

-The Jazz got a scare when guard Donovan Mitchell left the game in the fourth quarter with an apparent leg injury.
+The Jazz got a scare when guard Donovan Mitchell left the game in the fourth quarter with a left ankle injury.
 Mitchell, who finished with 16 points, missed Friday night's loss to Memphis with a right hamstring injury.
 He was helped off favoring his left leg, but returned a few minutes later.

+"I was just being a baby," Mitchell said.
+"I'm good.
+I've twisted an ankle before.
+It's not a great feeling.
+I don't tape my ankles, so I'll probably start."

 Denver's Nikola Jokic flirted with a triple-double, but finished three points shy of the mark.
 He had a season-high 16 assists and 10 rebounds.
 He finished with seven points and has scored just 11 in the last two games combined, but Denver has won both.